 I began to bruise terribly.
-One day I woke up and the inside of one whole leg was a giant purple-red bruise that looked like a wine stain.
-The next day the other leg looked like its twin, and I began to bruise on my arms, torso and back.
+One day I woke up, and the inside of one whole leg was a giant purple-red bruise that looked like a wine stain.
+The other leg looked like its twin the next day, and I began to bruise on my arms, torso, and back.
 I got a black eye too.
-I went to the hospital for a blood draw, and spontaneously started leaking copious amounts that splashed to the floor in a puddle while I hollered for a nurse to come and help me quell the flow as I grabbed the inside of my elbow and tried to shut things down.
+I went to the hospital for a blood draw and spontaneously started leaking copious amounts that splashed to the floor in a puddle while I hollered for a nurse to come and help me quell the flow as I grabbed the inside of my elbow and tried to shut things down.

 To make matters worse, my eosinophils (immune cells that can cause organ damage) were high, alarming both my doc and the hematologist I was sent to check me for cancer.
-Fortunately I also was checked for B12 levels, a deficiency was found and supplementation was helping my head, so I was able to reduce my dosage from a fairly whopping 300- 375 mgs daily to only half of that.
-When I did that, my eosinophils went down and the bruising became manageable.
+Fortunately, I also was checked for B12 levels, a deficiency was found, and supplementation was helping my head, so I was able to reduce my dosage from a fairly whopping 300- 375 mg daily to only half of that.
+My eosinophils went down when I did that, and the bruising became manageable.

-My stomach has its issues with my indomethacin, and it is a constant battle to keep things copacetic.
-I have LPR (high reflux) and the indomethacin makes that virtually untreatable.
+My stomach has issues with my indomethacin, and it is a constant battle to keep things copacetic.
+I have LPR (high reflux), and the indomethacin makes that virtually untreatable.
 I have pain.
-Eating and drinking is not usually pleasant, but a task.
-Thankfully I have low acid in my stomach, so we are keeping an eye out for Barrett's esophagus (a precancerous condition resulting from prolonged reflux) and so far so good.
+Eating and drinking are not usually pleasant but a task.
+Thankfully I have low acid in my stomach, so we are keeping an eye out for Barrett's esophagus (a precancerous condition resulting from prolonged reflux), and so far, so good.
 If I have to give up the indomethacin, I'm really not sure how I'd make out.

 Cognition can be a problem, and I am tired most of the time.
 But these things I can deal with and are an easy trade-off for the benefits I'm getting from this med.

 Indomethacin is a drug that is not well understood.
 It is very similar to the brain hormone melatonin.
 Certain headache disorders are considered 100% indomethacin responsive.
-This means that all symptoms go away with the right dose of the drug.
+It means that all symptoms go away with the right drug dose.

 The worst drawback is the effects to my kidneys which have been damaged previously by autoimmunity.
 Migraine specialists talk amongst themselves about patients who rarely need even higher doses than mine, eventually needing kidney transplants.
-As an autoimmune patient it is unlikely I will ever qualify for a transplant, so staying at the bare minimum dosage to keep me comfortable is important.
+It is unlikely I will ever qualify for a transplant as an autoimmune patient, so staying at the bare minimum dosage to keep me comfortable is important.